Threadnaught/Nihilo/notes/tasks.md

 # Tasks
+_This document is a proposal_

 Tasks are the basis of the nihilo RPC model.
 They each represent a call to a function in a specific machine, originating from a specific machine.
-Tasks are represented as collections keys and values, a simple task follows;
+Tasks are represented as collections of keys and values, a simple task follows;

 ```
 id:8a2d4366f999196655c78c3864f16769